Skip to main content

 Congo

-The Republic of Congo is currently experiencing a complex crisis characterised by vulnerability to disease outbreaks (such as Ebola virus disease and COVID-19), seasonal floods, and internal displacement as a result of past conflict in Pool department.
+The Republic of Congo is currently experiencing a complex crisis characterised by vulnerability to disease outbreaks, seasonal floods, and internal displacement as a result of past conflict in Pool department.
 The Republic of Congo also hosts a high number of refugees and asylum seekers from neighbouring countries.

 Following a ceasefire in late 2017 that ended armed conflict in Pool, the security situation in the country has improved, and people internally displaced by the conflict have begun to return home.

-Around 77,000 IDPs and returnees in Pool department are still in need of humanitarian assistance, but access to basic services remains limited.
-Likouala department hosts refugees from the Central African Republic (CAR) and the Democratic Republic of Congo.
-After an outbreak of violence related to the 27 December 2020 elections in the CAR, additional CAR refugees arrived in Likouala province, mostly in Kpakaya department, between mid-December 2020 and February 2021.
+55,000 people are internally displaced, and the country hosts more than 64,600 refugees from the Central African Republic (CAR), the Democratic Republic of Congo, and Rwanda.
+After an outbreak of violence related to the 27 December 2020 elections in CAR, additional refugees arrived in Likouala province, mostly in Kpakaya department, between mid-December 2020 and February 2021.

-The Republic of Congo is currently experiencing a complex crisis characterised by vulnerability to disease outbreaks (such as Ebola virus disease and COVID-19), seasonal floods, and internal displacement as a result of past conflict in Pool department.
+The Republic of Congo is currently experiencing a complex crisis characterised by vulnerability to disease outbreaks, seasonal floods, and internal displacement as a result of past conflict in Pool department.
 The Republic of Congo also hosts a high number of refugees and asylum seekers from neighbouring countries.

 Following a ceasefire in late 2017 that ended armed conflict in Pool, the security situation in the country has improved, and people internally displaced by the conflict have begun to return home.

-Around 77,000 IDPs and returnees in Pool department are still in need of humanitarian assistance, but access to basic services remains limited.
-Likouala department hosts refugees from the Central African Republic (CAR) and the Democratic Republic of Congo.
-After an outbreak of violence related to the 27 December 2020 elections in the CAR, additional CAR refugees arrived in Likouala province, mostly in Kpakaya department, between mid-December 2020 and February 2021.
+55,000 people are internally displaced, and the country hosts more than 64,600 refugees from the Central African Republic (CAR), the Democratic Republic of Congo, and Rwanda.
+After an outbreak of violence related to the 27 December 2020 elections in CAR, additional refugees arrived in Likouala province, mostly in Kpakaya department, between mid-December 2020 and February 2021.

 current crises